 6.2.5.4 Generation of IRI over LI_HI2

-When an xIRI containing the SMSMessage record is received over LI_X2 from the IRI-POI in SMSF, the MDF2 shall send the IRI message over LI_HI2 without undue delay.
-The IRI message shall contain a copy of the SMSMessage record received over the LI_X2.
-The SMSMessage record may be enriched by other information available at the MDF (e.g. additional location information).
+When an xIRI containing the SMSMessage record, SMSReport record, or SMSCommand record is received over LI_X2 from the IRI-POI in SMSF, the MDF2 shall send the IRI message over LI_HI2 without undue delay.
+The SMSMessage record, SMSReport record, or SMSCommand record may be enriched by other information available at the MDF2 (e.g. additional location information).

+If the MDF2 is provisioned with the TruncateTPUserData parameter set to True, the truncatedSMSTPDU field shall be used in SMSMessage IRI message, otherwise, the sMSTPDU field shall always be used.

-The threeGPP33128DefinedCC field (see ETSI TS 102 232-7 [10] clause 15) shall be populated with the BER-encoded IRIPayload.
+The threeGPP33128DefinedIRI field (see ETSI TS 102 232-7 [10] Clause 15) shall be populated with the BER-encoded IRIPayload.

 The timestamp field of the psHeader structure shall be set to the time that the SMSF event was observed (i.e. the timestamp field of the xIRI).
 The LIID and CID fields shall correctly reflect the target identity and communication session to which the IRI belongs.

-National regulations may require that the MDF2 removes information regarded as content from the smsTPDUData field in case of an IRI only warrant.
-The details of what needs be removed, and under what circumstances this is for national regulation, are outside the scope of the present document.
+Each SMSCommand record shall be delivered as an IRI REPORT (see ETSI TS 102 232-1 [9] clause 5.2.10) with a new CIN assigned (see ETSI TS 102 232-1 [9] clause 5.2.4).

+Each SMSReport record shall be delivered as an IRI REPORT (see ETSI TS 102 232-1 [9] clause 5.2.10) with the CIN set to the CIN (see ETSI TS 102 232-1 [9] clause 5.2.4) of the SMSMessage or SMSCommand record that the TPDU that triggered the SMSReport is in response to.

 *** Start of Sixth MODIFICATION *** Annex A (normative): Structure of both the Internal and External Interfaces

 TS33128Payloads